TheRumble/OpenXCOM-3DS/README.md

 build/3ds/src/openxcom.3dsx
 ```

-You can verify that it exists with:
+Verify that it exists:

 ```bash
 ls -lh build/3ds/src/openxcom.3dsx
 ```

+---

-### 7. Build the `.cia`
+### 8. Build the `.cia`

-The CIA build is a separate packaging target.
+The CIA is created using a separate packaging target.

 After the normal build succeeds, run: